dimpyad/DailyPractice/Testing/Day_83.md

 ## Learning Goal
 Microservices Architecture Testing

+### Problem Statement
-### You are responsible for testing an application which internally uses microservices architecture.
+You are responsible for testing an application which internally uses microservices architecture.

 Source code - https://github.com/vmudigal/microservices-sample

 Architecture diagram - https://raw.githubusercontent.com/vmudigal/microservices-sample/version-5/documents/architecture/Infrastructure.png
 Given this information how are you going to perform testing on this application: